-Mosaix House of Studies
+Mosaix House of Study

-The Mosaix House of Studies, in partnership with the Mosaix Global Network, provides personal, specialized and contextual training for experienced ministry leaders seeking to better understand, establish and proliferate disruptive church technology — that is, the why, how and what of building healthy multiethnic, economically diverse, culturally intelligent, socially just, and financially sustainable churches in the 21st century.
+The Mosaix House of Study, in partnership with the Mosaix Global Network, provides personal, specialized and contextual training for experienced ministry leaders seeking to better understand, establish and proliferate disruptive church technology — that is, the why, how and what of building healthy multiethnic, economically diverse, culturally intelligent, socially just, and financially sustainable churches in the 21st century.

 An increasingly diverse, painfully polarized, and cynical society is no longer finding credible the message of God’s love for all people as proclaimed from segregated pulpits and pews.
 Moreover, the community rightly wonders why a church will send its people and resources across an ocean but not across the street.
 To effectively engage a rapidly changing society, pastors today need to develop cross-cultural intelligence.
 To not only survive but thrive in the future, local churches will need to get beyond sole dependence on tithes and offerings by leveraging assets to generate sustainable income.